Why Buy Trip Insurance for My Yacht Charter Vacation?

 Contact your travel insurance provider: If you purchased trip cancellation insurance, it's essential to let your insurance provider and your travel supplier know as soon as possible that your trip has been canceled.
 If you cancel your trip for a covered reason, you must notify your travel supplier(s) within 72 hours of the cancellation to qualify for the largest reimbursement possible.

-Understand the covered reasons for canceling a trip
+Understand the covered reasons for canceling a trip:

 If you have a plan with Allianz Travel Insurance, there are many covered reasons for last-minute trip cancellations.
 One common reason is a medical emergency: if you, your travel companion or a family member suffers a serious injury or illness.
 A doctor must examine the sick or injured person and advise that the trip be canceled.

-Other covered reasons include personal misfortunes you can't control, such as losing your employment after three or more years on the job or suffering a burglary, fire or other disasters that leaves your home uninhabitable.
+Other covered reasons include personal misfortunes you can't control, such as losing your employment after three or more years on the job or suffering a burglary, fire or other disasters that leave your home uninhabitable.
 You can find a full list of covered reasons for trip cancellation in the documents for your specific Allianz Travel Insurance plan.

 Are you covered in case of an unexpected trip cancellation?
 Protect yourself and your travel investment with innovative trip insurance products by Allianz Travel Insurance.

 *Terms, conditions, and exclusions apply.
-Insurance benefits are underwritten by either BCS, Jefferson Insurance Company or Nationwide Mutual Insurance Company and Affiliated Companies, depending on insured’s state of residence and plan type.
+Insurance benefits are underwritten by either BCS, Jefferson Insurance Company or Nationwide Mutual Insurance Company and Affiliated Companies, depending on the insured’s state of residence and plan type.
 AGA Service Company is the licensed producer and administrator of these plans.
 Plans may not be available to residents of all states.